 Women of Color Conversation Series

-An ongoing collaboration between YWCA Utah, Racially Just Utah, Utah Pacific Islander Civic Engagement Coaliton (UPICEC), Planned Parenthood Association of Utah, Association for Women in Psychology, and Utah Coalition of La Raza (UCLR) of events featuring leaders in our community.
+Events featuring leaders in our community as an ongoing collaboration between YWCA Utah, Racially Just Utah, Utah Pacific Islander Civic Engagement Coaliton (UPICEC), Planned Parenthood Association of Utah, Association for Women in Psychology, Utah Coalition of La Raza (UCLR), and Utah Coalition Against Sexual Assault (UCASA).

 Serve: dedicate time, money & volunteer.

 Elect: vote (register to vote or update voter information in Utah), volunteer polls/campaign, and financially support candidates.

 Organize: together advocate for the shared needs of community, change policies & institutions.

 More Ways to Connect

 Tell your Member of Congress to prioritize women of color by supporting concrete policy solutions.